 UNBC's innovative and interdisciplinary Master's degree in International Studies focuses on two of the most pressing and interlinked issues of our time: Global Development and Environment.
-The program draws on courses from 11 different graduate programs and is managed jointly by the Departments of Global and International Studies and Economics.
+The program draws on courses from 11 different graduate programs and is managed jointly by the Department of Economics and the Department of Global and International Studies.

-Global development, broadly understood as processes that affect people(s), regions and/or countries in the Global South and northern areas including the Arctic, is examined from multiple perspectives.
-These perspectives include those of international agencies and civil society organizations as well as from both mainstream and critical approaches to development studies.
+Broadly understood as processes that affect people(s), regions and/ or countries in the Global South and northern areas including the Arctic, global development is examined from multiple perspectives.
+These perspectives include those of international agencies and civil society organizations.
+Both mainstream and critical approaches to development studies are examined.
 The challenges facing the global environment and potential solutions are analysed.
 Interactions between global development and the environment and between local and global scales are examined.